Usages

 4. force

-Pinggy provides force keywords to forcefully disconnect existing tunnel with the same token before creating a new connection Use it as follows:
+Pinggy provides force keyword to forcefully disconnect existing tunnel with the same token before creating a new connection Use it as follows:

 It is useful only with token based connection.